adminpaz/adminpaz/README.md

 ### Hi there 👋

+Python Developer at Plexigrid | Passionate for software development 🇪🇸
+#Python #Django #Backend #SQL #DataAnalysis #BussinesIntelligence

+Can also find me on [Linkedin](www.linkedin.com/in/adrián-miranda-paz)

 <!--
 **adminpaz/adminpaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.